Why should I have my teeth straightened at Eyes & Smiles North London?

 Can I get my teeth straightened on the NHS?

 If you are under 18, then it might be possible once teeth have been assessed by an NHS orthodontist.
 For adults there is no provision in place for adult NHS braces.
 If you would like a second opinion a referral can be made.

 There is no age limit with braces, and are becoming more popular with adults with the introduction of clear braces, as well as removable braces.

 As teeth have a tendency to move throughout life, we have an open door policy and are delighted to welcome you at any age at Eyes & Smiles Friern Barnet.

 What if I had braces before?

 Even if you have had braces earlier in your life in a different location we are very happy to see you if the teeth have moved back.

 How often do I need to come in?

-Depending on what type of brace you have, you may need to come in monthly to have your braces adjusted, to bring about the desired results.
+Depending on what type of orthodontic treatment you have, you may need to come in every 4-8 weeks to have braces or attachments adjusted.